onaio/onadata/docs/projects.rst

 Returns a list of projects using page number and the number of items per page.
 Use the ``page`` parameter to specify page number and ``page_size`` parameter is used to set the custom page size.

 - ``page`` - Integer representing the page.
 - ``page_size`` - Integer representing the number of records that should be returned in a single page.
+The maximum number of items that can be requested in a page via the ``page_size`` query param is 10,000

 .. raw:: html